heliaxdev/juvix/doc/NOTES.md

 Find some "Intro to Type Theory" book (covering *notation*, at least); read it.
 Implement all of LambdaPi, including simple REPL, keep around for experimentation.
-Read everything Maia Victor has done, email him with questions.
 Construct a strategy; criteria/concerns/options:
   - Could be sovereign chain(s)
   - Could target multiple chains